cugos/cugos.github.com/_posts/events/2013-10-16-fall-fling.markdown

 **Short Talks** 4 slots open (15-20 min):
 <div id="detail">We want to hear how academics, students and hackers are doing research or making cool tools
 that help solve problems.
-See some of the talks from [last year's Spring Fling](http://wiki.osgeo.org/wiki/CUGOS_2012_Spring_Fling) to get the general idea.</div>
+See some of the talks from <a href="http://wiki.osgeo.org/wiki/CUGOS_2012_Spring_Fling">last year's Spring Fling</a>
+to get the general idea.</div>

 1. Your Name Here